Heritage Regeneration Projects

-As part of the National Lottery Heritage Fund activity plan, a small project team have been employed to coordinate school, community and visitor activities to promote the park which has a story to tell through the restoration of its fabric and features and the capturing of the memories of those who have enjoyed the park for decades.
+As part of the National Lottery Heritage Fund activity plan, a small project team have been employed to coordinate school, community and visitor activities to promote the Park, through the restoration of its fabric and features, as well as by capturing of the memories of those who have enjoyed the Park for decades.

 Warrenpoint Park Collective Memories Interview with ‘Big O’ click here